wp-plugins/wpap/readme.txt

 == Description ==

 This plugin will fetch and auto-correct the ip address in the event that the user is hidden behind a proxy or load balancer.
-The WPap plugin uses and scans both the http headers as well as ports.
+The WP Anti-Proxy plugin uses and scans both the http headers as well as ports.

-== WPap Checks ==
+== WP Anti-Proxy Checks ==

 = Headers =